-At first, your child is not likely to be cooperative or to appreciate your changed response to his or her behavior.
+At first, your child probably won't be cooperative or appreciate your changed response to his or her behavior.
 Expect that you'll have setbacks and relapses, and be prepared with a plan to manage those times.
-In fact, behavior often temporarily worsens when new limits and expectations are set.
+In fact, behavior can temporarily worsen when new limits and expectations are set.
 However, with perseverance and consistency, the initial hard work often pays off with improved behavior and relationships.

 Coping and support